DRAMA AND CONCERTS

 Charlie and the Chocolate Factory

 On June 9th the Grade 4 class brought Charlie and the Chocolate Factory to life.
 It was a wonderful and fun performance enjoyed by all!
-Thank you to Ms. Bouchard for her direction and for instilling a love of the arts in her students.
+Thank you to Ms. Bouchard for her direction and inspiration.
 Thank you to the parents who helped with props, and to the children who put a lot of passion and effort into their performance!

 Purple River - The Priory Has Talent!